Statistics-encoded tensor network approach in disordered quantum many-body spin chains: Scaling behavior of spectral form factor

 Since the SFF is non-self-averaging~\cite{prangeSpectralFormFactor1997b}, reliable evaluation typically requires extensive disorder averaging.
 By expressing the SFF into a two-layer tensor-network form, however, SeTN can be directly employed as outlined in the previous section.
 Fig.~\ref{fig:sv_scale}(c) shows that SeTN (red line) reproduces converged results obtained from numerical integration (blue dashed line) even at long times.
 For comparison, we include disorder-averaged ED ($10^3$ samples, green dotted) and second-order perturbation results (SeTN with bond dimension three~\cite{supplementaryMaterial}, gray dash-dotted).
 The slight ED deviation (see inset of Fig.~\ref{fig:sv_scale}(c)) highlights SeTN’s accuracy, whereas the breakdown of perturbation theory emphasizes the importance of small singular values for long-time dynamics.

 A key advantage of SeTN is its ability to restore spatial translational invariance broken by disorder, thereby enabling a well-defined transfer matrix and access to the thermodynamic limit.
 In Fig.~\ref{fig:largest_eig}(b), we show the largest eigenvalues of the transfer matrix, computed by Krylov iteration (blue crosses) and non-Hermitian DMRG (red circles)~\cite{supplementaryMaterial}.
 For reference, we fit the finite-size ED data in Fig.~\ref{fig:largest_eig}(a) to the form $K(t) = \lambda(t)^L$, with the extracted $\lambda(t)$ plotted as black lines.
-The excellent agreement between the largest eigenvalues and $\lambda(t)$ demonstrates that, within the accessible time window, the SFF is indeed governed by the non-degenerate leading eigenvalues of the transfer matrix.
+The excellent agreement between the largest eigenvalues and $\lambda(t)$ demonstrates that, within the accessible pre-ramp time window, the SFF is indeed governed by the non-degenerate leading eigenvalues of the transfer matrix.
 This behavior contrasts with Floquet models such as the kicked Ising model~\cite{chanSolutionMinimalModel2018c}, where the SFF is controlled by a highly degenerate set of leading eigenvalues from the outset.

-Within the accessible time window the dynamics are governed by the non-degenerate leading eigenvalue, which is size-independent, cannot explain the size-dependent onset of the RMT ramp (the Thouless time, black dashed in Fig.~\ref{fig:largest_eig}(a)).
-This raises the question of how the system crosses over from the leading-eigenvalue regime to the ramp regime.
-Direct evaluation of the eigenvalues at the Thouless time is hindered by rapid bond growth in Krylov iteration and the lack of convergence in non-Hermitian DMRG.
-Inspired by the observed near degeneracy of the leading eigenvalues where the confidence interval (shaded region) expands, we conjecture that around the Thouless time, the leading eigenvalues become nearly degenerate, with the degree of near-degeneracy increasing in time.
-Such increasing near degeneracy implies that at finite sizes, multiple eigenvalues contribute comparably, producing the ramp, whereas in the thermodynamic limit the single largest eigenvalue eventually dominates.
-This scenario naturally explains both the emergence of the RMT ramp and the size-dependence of the Thouless time, as further illustrated by a toy-model analysis~\cite{supplementaryMaterial}.
-These insights highlight the potential of SeTN-defined transfer matrices in capturing the crossover to RMT spectral statistics in disordered time-independent quantum systems.
+Within the accessible pre-ramp time window, the dynamics are governed by the non-degenerate leading eigenvalue, which is size independent, cannot explain the size-dependent onset of the RMT ramp (the Thouless time, black dashed in Fig.~\ref{fig:largest_eig}(a)).
+Understanding how the system crosses over from the leading-eigenvalue regime to the ramp regime thus requires access to longer times.

+At present, a direct evaluation of the eigenvalues in the ramp region is hindered by rapid bond growth in Krylov iteration and the lack of convergence in non-Hermitian DMRG.
+Looking beyond the numerically accessible regime, the observed broadening of the confidence intervals and the near-degeneracy of the leading eigenvalues suggest a possible crossover scenario.
+In particular, we conjecture that around the Thouless time the leading eigenvalues become increasingly near-degenerate, such that at finite sizes multiple eigenvalues contribute comparably, producing the ramp, whereas in the thermodynamic limit the single largest eigenvalue eventually dominates.
+This conjectured scenario is consistent with the size dependence of the Thouless time and is further illustrated by a toy-model analysis~\cite{supplementaryMaterial}.